Graeme Pollock: Debut in Australia

 Pollock was 19 when he was selected for the 1963–64 South African cricket team's tour of Australia.
 He had a disappointing start to the tour, making 1 and 0 against Western Australia, dismissed twice by McKenzie.
 He recovered in the next match scoring 127 not out against a Western Australia Combined XI.
 He made his Test debut at the Gabba in Brisbane making 25 in a rain-interrupted match before again being dismissed by McKenzie.
 The match was an infamous one with the Australian bowler Ian Meckiff no-balled for throwing, effectively ending his career.
 Pollock was not successful in the Second Test at the Melbourne Cricket Ground, making 16 and 2 as South Africa were heavily defeated by eight wickets.

 Pollock's performances in the first two Tests of the series raised questions over the youngster's place, but, in the third Test in Sydney, Pollock made 122 in South Africa's first innings.
 Bradman commented: "Next time you decide to play like that, send me a telegram".
-At 19 years and 317 days he became the youngest South African to score a Test century, a record that still stands.
+At 19 years and 317 days he became the youngest South African to score a Test century, a record he held until it was broken by Lhuan-dre Pretorius in 2025.
 In Adelaide, in the fourth Test, Pollock and Eddie Barlow shared a South African third-wicket record partnership of 341; Pollock hitting 175 and Barlow 201.
 South Africa won the Test by 10 wickets to level the series 1–1.
 Pollock finished his maiden series with 399 runs to his name, at an average of 57.00.
 During Pollock's innings of 17 in the drawn fifth Test, he suffered an injury which resulted in him missing the first two Tests of the New Zealand tour which followed.